Specialist Domestic Abuse Court (SDAC)

 The SDVC at Thames Magistrates operates a remand and sentencing court every Thursday.
 The SDVC at Stratford Magistrates operates Domestic Abuse trial courts every Monday and Tuesday.

 Key features of the Specialist Domestic Violence Court

 - Specially trained Court Personnel

-Specially trained Prosecutors and Police who have a good awareness of the key features around domestic violence
+- Specially trained Prosecutors and Police who have a good awareness of the key features around domestic abuse

 - Special Measures are put in place to improve the safety and experience of victims, such as separate entrances, exits and waiting areas.
 This is to ensure that victims do not come into contact with their attackers